merlinthemagic/MTS/README.md

 ```

 Take a screenshot of the window:

-Takes one argument which determines the image format.
-By default "png", accepts "png", "jpeg".
+Accepts one argument which determines the image format.
+By default "png".
+All valid options: "png", "jpeg".
 ```php
 $imageData	= $windowObj->screenshot();
 ```